GrigorijSchleifer/codeNewbie/2023/february.md

 <br>

 ```
 Environment variables are useful, even for me.
-I check the home directory (HOME) or the <br> shell that is actually running (SHELL) pretty often and to be able to modify this environment variables (those with UPPER CASE letters) is important.
+I check the home directory (HOME) or the shell that is actually running (SHELL) pretty often and to be able to modify this environment variables (those with UPPER CASE letters) is important.
 ```

 <br>